Footprintarts/DesignFlowCSS-Custom-Framework/README.md

 GitHub Issues: Report bugs or request features.
 Community Forum: Join the community forum for discussions and support.

-Email: Contact us directly for more personalized help.[mallyac17@gmail.com]
+- Email: Contact us directly for more personalized help.    [mallyac17@gmail.com]    [linkedin.com/in/charles-mallya-a26530280]